-Bill Topic: PET ANIMAL FACILITY LICENSING
+PET ANIMAL FACILITY LICENSING Bill Topic:

+Summary of Fiscal Impact:

-Summary of State Expenditure Fiscal Impact: □ Local Government □ State Transfer □ Statutory Public Entity basis.
+State Expenditure □ Local Government □ State Transfer □ Statutory Public Entity expenditures on an ongoing basis.

-This bill amends the Pet Animal Care Facilities Act to change licensing requirements and fees.
-It reduces state revenue and increases state expenditures on an ongoing of Agriculture.
+This bill would have amended the Pet Animal Care Facilities Act to change licensing requirements and fees.
+It would have reduced state revenue and increased state of Agriculture.
 See the State Appropriations section for more information.